KagisoMachacha/Leave-Management-System/README.md

 3. Database Configuration
 * Open your Apache server and run the apache service and your mysql service
-* Open Your browser Navigate to this url: http://localhost/phpmyadmin/ Import database demo_db.sql from downloaded folder(inside database)
+* Open Your browser Navigate to this url: http://localhost/phpmyadmin/
+* Create database called demo_db
+* Import database demo_db.sql from downloaded folder(inside created database)
 4. Open Your browser and navigate to this url: "http://localhost/Leave-management-system/" to navigate to the login page.
 You can login using the provided credentials(on the users Table in the database).